Serving All of Georgia, Florida, & Texas

 • Punitive Damages: Georgia law may also allow for punitive damages to be ordered in cases where the at-fault party exhibited behavior that was intentionally malicious or especially reckless.
 This type of penalty is handed down by the justice system in an effort to punish the wrongdoer and deter similar offenses in the future.
 It’s important to understand that punitive damages are fines imposed by the state and paid to the state and are a separate matter from any compensation awarded to a victim or plaintiff.

-What Should I Do if I’m In a Motorcycle Accident?
+What Should I Do if I’m In a Motorcycle Accident in Statesboro?

 1. Personal Safety and First Aid – See to your own immediate safety and medical needs first of all, then stay calm, assess the situation as quickly as you’re able, and try to help anyone else who needs immediate assistance (such as someone trapped near an active fire or someone unable to move out of a busy roadway due to an injured leg).
 Unless you have specialized medical training, anything beyond these necessary basics should be left for emergency medical personnel to deal with.
 Never take it upon yourself to try to move someone who may have experienced a neck or back injury, for example, as exacerbating their injuries could potentially expose you to liability.